Want to participate in a research study? Help shape the future of investing tools and earn a $60 gift card!

-During the unfortunate half decade during which the share price slipped, Bank of Queensland actually saw its earnings per share (EPS) improve by 3.4% per year.
-So it doesn't seem like EPS is a great guide to understanding how the market is valuing the stock.
+During the unfortunate half decade during which the share price slipped, Bank of Queensland actually saw its earnings per share (EPS) improve by 8.2% per year.
+Given the share price reaction, one might suspect that EPS is not a good guide to the business performance during the period (perhaps due to a one-off loss or gain).
 Or possibly, the market was previously very optimistic, so the stock has disappointed, despite improving EPS.
-Based on these numbers, we'd venture that the market may have been over-optimistic about forecast growth, half a decade ago.
-Looking to other metrics might better explain the share price change.
+Because of the sharp contrast between the EPS growth rate and the share price growth, we're inclined to look to other metrics to understand the changing market sentiment around the stock.

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-In the case of Bank of Queensland, it has a TSR of -0.6% for the last 5 years.
-That exceeds its share price return that we previously mentioned.
-The dividends paid by the company have thusly boosted the total shareholder return.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+We note that for Bank of Queensland the TSR over the last 5 years was 0.5%, which is better than the share price return mentioned above.
+This is largely a result of its dividend payments!

 A Different Perspective